Federated Over-Air Subspace Tracking from Incomplete and Corrupted Data

 \subsection{Robust ST-miss (RST-miss)}

 Robust ST-miss assumes that there can also be additive sparse outliers in the observed data $\y_t$.
 Thus, for all $ t = 1, 2, \cdots, \tmax $,

-where $\s_t$ is the sparse outlier with support $\Tspart$.
-The assumptions on $\Omega_t$, $\tl_t$ remain exactly the same as in the previous section.
-Due to space constraints, we provide the complete algorithm and guarantee for this problem in the supplementary material.
+where $\s_t$'s are the sparse outliers with supports $\Tspart$.
+The assumptions on $\Omega_t$, and the true data, $\tl_t$ remain as in the previous section.
+We provide the complete algorithm and guarantee for this problem in the supplementary material.